syncstate/counter-sync-example/README.md

 ## About

-A counter app example that syncs across multiple sessions.
+A counter app example that syncs across multiple sessions and is persistent to new connections.

 ![logo](Counter.gif)